jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 explains that to find some information he had to go to a basement which was lacking both light and stairs where it was *“In the bottom drawer of a locked filing cabinet in a disused lavatory with a sign on the door saying, ‘Beware of the leopard’”*.
-My expereince getting data covered by the UK's *Public Charge-Point Regulations* leaves me feeling  **he had it easy**.
+My experience  getting data covered by the UK's *Public Charge-Point Regulations* leaves me feeling  **he had it easy**.

 The regulations arrived in 2023, they specifically excluded private or workplace chargers and gave Charge Point Operators (CPOs) a year to meet several criteria:

 -   Chargers must display pricing per kWh and above 8kW they must accept contactless payments (below 8KW *can* require an app).
 From November 2025 they must also support at least one roaming payment provider.
--   Networks must achieve 99% availability and operators must submit annual up-time reports.
+-   Networks must achieve 99% availability, and operators must submit annual up-time reports.
--   Operators needed to confirm by Decemebr 2024 that they had a free 24/365 helpline and then report calls quarterly.
+-   Operators needed to confirm by December 2024 that they had a free 24/365 helpline and then report calls quarterly.
 -   Operators must “ensure that reference data and availability data is made available to the public free of charge”  it must be stored in a standard format, [OCPI
     2.2](https://evroaming.org/ocpi-downloads/)